 Ask these Questions About Seeing a Registered Dietitian Nutritionist for Diabetes Care and Prevention

-Diabetes is a disease affecting 30.2 million American children and adults.
-An additional 84.1 million Americans have prediabetes and are at risk for Type 2 diabetes.
+Diabetes is a disease affecting 34.2 million American children and adults.
+An additional 88 million adults in America have prediabetes and are at risk for Type 2 diabetes.

 Left unmanaged, diabetes may lead to heart attack, stroke, amputations, blindness, kidney failure and nerve damage.
 Eating healthfully and being physically active can help control diabetes and reduce the likelihood of complications.